ceejbot/skse-rust-template/README.md

 ## Repo layout

-* `src/main.cpp`: Registers with SKSE, sets up logging, hooks, papyrus native functions, and event sinks.
+* `src/main.cpp`: Registers with SKSE, sets up logging, calls all the setup code in `src/skse`.
 * `src/lib.rs`: Defines the interface between C++ and Rust using [cxx](https://cxx.rs).
 Has examples of many of the common patterns you're likely to use.
 * `src/bridge/`: Some conveniences in Rust for bridging C++ and Rust, most notably unified logging.
 * `src/skse/`: SKSE responsibilities, in C++.
 Has examples of setting up hooks, event sinks, papyrus functions, and registering for cosave events, all of which are delegated to Rust.